-Ethiopia’s first-ever satellite, ET-RSS1, is going to space on 17th Dec 2019 at 6:21 AM Ethiopian Time, according to the Ethiopian Space Science Technology Institute (ESSTI).
+Ethiopia’s first-ever satellite, ET-RSS1, is going to space on 17th Dec 2019 20 December at 03:21 GMT, according to the Ethiopian Space Science Technology Institute (ESSTI).

 The news was disclosed today during a joint press briefing by the Minister of innovation and Technology, Dr Getahun Mekuria, and the ESSTI General Director, Dr Solomon Belay.